 020 7839 2792

-After graduating from the University of York in July 2017 getting a BA Hons in History of Art, Emily has joined Fine Art Commissions as our gallery assistant in January 2018.
+After graduating from the University of York in July 2017 with a BA Hons in History of Art, Emily joined Fine Art Commissions as our gallery assistant in January 2018.
 She has since continued to build relationships with artists and clients alike.

 +86 138 1897 2772